Yvand/assemblyinfo-update/README.md

 # AssemblyInfo Update

+## Changed in this fork compared to original:

-Forked in order to set version number only on property `AssemblyFileVersion` and add var `copyright`.
+- Set version number only on property `AssemblyFileVersion`
+- Add var `copyright`
+- Remove Github run_number

 ## set-version